This article was last updated on October 31, 2022

 Excavators can also be fitted with an auger attachment for digging holes, hammers for breaking up hard concrete and rock, rippers, compactors, rakes, and many other different kinds of tools.
 All of these attachments help to make the excavator a true multipurpose equipment type.

-There are many different manufacturers to consider when looking to rent or buy an excavator.
+There are many different manufacturers to consider when looking to buy or rent an excavator.
 Most companies make different sizes and models of excavators to accommodate projects of all sizes and natures.

 A variety of excavators are available for rent through DOZR.
-There are options to search for excavators ranging from 18 ton to 80 ton as well as high and long reach excavators or wheeled excavators.
+There are options to search for excavators ranging from 18 tons to 80 tons as well as high-reach excavators, long-reach excavators, and wheeled excavators for rent.
 The following is a look at some more popular brands of excavator manufacturers.

 Komatsu was established in 1917 in Japan and established in North America later on in 1970.
 Their introduction to the American market for hydraulic excavators happened with their H-Series in the 1960s, a little before they truly established themselves in America.

 Manufacturing all sizes of excavation machinery, Komatsu excavators are for all kinds of projects.
 With mid-size excavators, large excavators, and surface mining excavators, you're sure to find a Komatsu excavator that will be right for the job.
 The largest Komatsu excavator is the PC1250LC-11 with an operating weight of 270,000 lbs, a reach of up to 56 feet, and a dig depth of 38 feet.